PHONE: (07) 3349 4113

 Tropical

-• Fill trays with good quality seed-raising mix.
+• Use seed trays filled with seed-raising mix.

-• Transplant seeds to the garden when they reach 5-10 cm tall.
+• Transplant when seedlings are 5–10 cm tall.

 Spacing